Home ImprovementHow to Measure a Mortice Lock the Right Way

 This is perhaps the most common type of lock, and with good reason.

-But what does ‘5-lever’ mean?
-Well, as you can probably guess, it stands for the number of levers the key has to move to slide the deadlock back.
+What is a 5-lever mortice lock?
+Well, as you can probably guess, ‘5-lever’ stands for the number of levers the key has to move to slide the deadlock back.
 Naturally, the more levers the lock has, the more secure it’s considered to be.

 What if you want to boost security even more, though?
 Well then, this is where the BS3621 lock comes into play.